Installing a Later 1991-93 Windshield

 there.
 Work your way all the way

-managing the trim as you go.
-I used a
+managed the trim as you go.
+You can use a

 small wooden roller to firmly press the trim